Famous Black Canadians: 9/10: Rev. Addie Aylestock

 Addie Aylestock was the eldest of eight children.
 As her parents were of little means, she left home at a young age and travelled to Toronto.
 There, she found employment as a housemaid- an occupation which earned her a salary of $15 per month.

 Although the black farmers of the Queen’s Bush had, for decades, rubbed shoulders with the Mennonite settlers who named the Conestogo River- the waterway around which much of the Queen’s Bush Settlement revolved- Addie and her family were staunch members of the British Methodist Episcopal Church, a Canadian offshoot of the African Methodist Episcopal Church (the first independent Protestant denomination founded by African-Americans).
 Addie, being especially devout, resolved to become a missionary and work in Liberia, on the west coast of Africa.
-In order to quality for service overseas, she studied at the Toronto Bible College and became a deaconess in 1944.
+In order to qualify for service overseas, she studied at the Toronto Bible College and became a deaconess in 1944.

 Man proposes, but God disposes, and Addie found herself compelled to lay aside her desire for foreign missionary work in order to minister to fellow black Canadians.
 She began to preach in Africville- a suburb of Halifax, Nova Scotia, where Portia White, another famous black Canadian, taught black schoolchildren in the 1930s.
 The British Methodist Episcopal Church later transferred Addie to Montreal, then to Toronto, and finally to Owen Sound, located about an hour west of Collingwood.